Golden State Killer (film): Filming

+Controversies

 After filming, reports emerged that Gallo was anonymously accused by two actresses, who do not star in the film, of making lewd comments during auditions.
 Their allegation promoted an investigation by the Screen Actors Guild, who monitored the film's production.
 Gertner and the film's production company, Pacific Media Productions, both issued a statement in defense of Gallo.
 Their statement said that an intimacy coordinator was utilized during filming and that "the production of the picture was carried out in a safe, protective and respectful environment"; while adding that the film's cast and crew are "proud of the movie we have made."

-In October 2024, Franco stated that he was unsure of when The Policeman would release, noting that "there is fighting over the cut".
-In May 2025, Lionsgate Films obtained domestic distribution rights to the film, through Grindstone Entertainment.
-The film was also retitled to Golden State Killer.
-Variety also reported that Gertner was no longer attached to the film as writer-director, only a producer; the film is now instead directed and written by Vito Brown.